GeorgeNAL/NALathletics-blog/_posts/2020-07-09-stanford-athletics-program-cuts-endowments.md

 On the men’s side, though, the non-endowed programs cost $2,995,017.
 Excluding the highly distorting football program, the men’s programs with endowments sapped the Tree to the tune of $8,946,349.

-<blockquote class="blockquote-single-quote"><p>Stanford retained programs lost four times as much as those they eliminated.
+<blockquote class="blockquote-single-quote"><p>Stanford retained programs that lost four times as much as those they eliminated.
 Perhaps Stanford wasn't on the hook for those sports' deficits the way they were the lesser ones.</p></blockquote>

 Of the two Ivy League schools that have culled their athletics department, one showed a similar if less dramatic pattern, while the other had an external expense to consider.